PleskachE/MyCalculatorConverter/README.md

 2) The Algorithm of Direct Polish Notation.

 In the converters of measured values, the conversion takes place by bringing the source elements to the reference element of the selected measurement system.
+Unit testing is implemented on the NUnit framework.
+Error logging is implemented on the NLog framework.

 Coming soon: